gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/usage.rst

     print("Yay!
 I'm connected via USB, opened, and ready to send / get data now!")
     # Send some messages now

-After the `WirelessGoPro` instance is successfully opened via either of the methods above, it's state can be checked via :meth:`~open_gopro.gopro_base.GoProBase.is_open`.
+If an identifier is not passed to the `WiredGoPro`, the mDNS server will be queried during opening to search for a connected GoPro.

 Common Opening
 --------------

+The GoPro's state can be checked via several properties.
+All of the following will return True after a successful opening:

+-  :meth:`~open_gopro.gopro_base.GoProBase.is_ble_connected`
+-  :meth:`~open_gopro.gopro_base.GoProBase.is_http_connected`
+-  :meth:`~open_gopro.gopro_base.GoProBase.is_open`

 API Version
 ^^^^^^^^^^^